Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Experimental Campaign

+We evalutated the IKNS control paradigm described above with an experimental campaign.
+The aim was to prove that the proposed methodology is a viable framework for controlling a supernumerary robotic finger in an effective way, investigating also the learning process of the users.
+Experiments were conducted both in virtual and in real environments, and designed to meet the final usage of the supernumerary robotic finger in activities of daily living (ADLs): grasp objects by opening/closing the device without moving the hand.

-The study was approved by the Local Institutional Ethics Committee.
-Each participant gave her/his written informed consent to participate and was able to discontinue participation at any time during the experiments.
+Each participant gave their written informed consent to participate and was able to discontinue participation at any time during the experiments.
 The experimental evaluation protocols followed the declaration of Helsinki, and there was no risk of harmful effects on participants' health.
 Data were recorded in conformity with the European General Data Protection Regulation 2016/679, stored on local repositories with anonymized identities (i.e., User1, User2), and used only for the post processing evaluation procedure.
 Please note that no sensible data were recorded.

-Ten subjects participated in the experimental campaign.
-They were seven males and three females (from 22 to 57 years old, mean 35$\pm$4.5), all right-handed.
+Ten subjects were enrolled in the experimental campaign (seven males and three females, from 22 to 57 years old, mean $35\pm4.5$, all right-handed).
 None of them had previous experiences in controlling wearable robots.
-Each subject took part to the the entire experimental validation.
-Every experimental session consisted of a calibration procedure, followed by four experiments: two in a virtual, and two in a real environment.
-Between two subsequent trials, subjects were allowed to rest for more than an hour, and a preparatory phase of five minutes was provided at the beginning of each trial to acquaint them with the system.
+Each subject started the experimental session with a calibration procedure, followed by two experiments with a resting period of more than an hour between them.
+A training phase of five minutes was provided at the beginning of each experiment to acquaint the participants with the system.

-All the experiments were performed in a room equipped with ten Vicon Bonita cameras.
-To record arm joint angle values, retro-reflective markers were attached to the subject, who was located at the centre of the room.
-Eight cameras were placed at the upper corners (two per corner, with a different orientation), while the remaining two were fixed to tripods placed on opposite sides of the room, on the left and right side of the subject, respectively.
-The body posture was reconstructed online by means of Vicon Nexus 3.10 Software (Vicon Motion Systems Ltd, UK), with a frame rate of \SI{100}{\Hz}.
+Experiments were carried out in a room equipped with a Vicon tracking system with ten Vicon Bonita cameras.
+The subject was positioned at the centre of the room with retro-reflective markers attached to different location of its upper body to track arm joint values.
+Cameras were positioned at the upper corners of the room (two per corner with different orientations, for a total of eight cameras), and on the left and right side of the subject, fixed to tripods placed on opposite sides of the room.
+The body posture was reconstructed online with a frame rate of \SI{100}{\Hz} using Vicon Nexus Software v3.10 (Vicon Motion Systems Ltd, UK).